 7. The Booking Office 1986, St. Pancras Renaissance Hotel

 The Booking Office 1986, attached to St. Pancras Station, is the most stunning room I have ever been allowed into.
-The restaurant and bar opened at the end of 2021, but there’s this hazy, romantic nostalgia to it — that may have been the espresso martinis talking, which are phenomenal by the way.
+The restaurant and bar opened at the end of 2021, but there’s this hazy, romantic nostalgia to it — that may have been the onset of a fever talking or the side effects of the best espresso martini of my young life.

 8. Greggs, multiple locations

 If you didn’t get a sausage roll from Greggs, what was the point of coming to England, honestly?
-They also have a vegan roll that doesn’t taste like melted plastic.
-In fact, it tastes really darn good.
+I don’t eat dairy, so their vegan roll that doesn’t taste like melted plastic is a real treat.
 If you’re visiting during Christmas, get the festive bake.

 9. Flight Bar, multiple locations

 When I was told we were going to a darts bar, I was picturing something more… dingy.
-Flight Bar, with its leather banquettes, theatre lights, and DJ playing the occasional Spice Girls song, is the opposite of that.
-This night was an unexpected highlight.
-Speaking as an individual who lacks hand-eye coordination, you don’t have to be good at darts to have a really fun time here.
-The food is alright, but darts are life.
+Flight Bar, with its leather banquettes, theatre lights, and DJ playing the occasional Spice Girls song, is the exact opposite of grimy.
+This night was an unexpected highlight especially because you don’t have to be good at darts to have a really fun time.
+The food is meh, but darts are life.

 10. Kolamba, 21 Kingly St.